datacabinet/datacabinet.github.io/Readme.md

 ## **NBGrader**
 DataCabinet provides you the backend to create and distribute programming assignments using nbgrader.
 You can create a populated assignment with both questions and answers and then nbgrader turns it into unpopulated version which contains only questions.
 Then you can share the assignments with students, auto grade and/or form grade assignment, and then distribute grades.
-Please find more documentation about nbgrader here: http://nbgrader.readthedocs.io/en/stable/index.html
+Please find more documentation about nbgrader here: [jupyter nbgrader](http://nbgrader.readthedocs.io/en/stable/index.html)

 **Prerequisite:** Install and configure nbgrader with DataCabinet:

 1. Open the needed project.

-2. Go to **New** > **Terminal**, and then install nbgrader:
+2. Go to **New** > **Terminal**, and then install nbgrader.
+You need to type your own:

        pip install nbgrader
-       jupyter nbextension install --user --py nbgrader --overwrite jupyter nbextension enable --user --py nbgrader
+       jupyter nbextension install --user --overwrite —py nbgrader jupyter nbextension enable --user --py nbgrader
        jupyter serverextension enable --user --py nbgrader

 3. You might need to restart notebook or log out/log in again to see the changes.